 I have a few favorite places for clothes for kids that photograph beautifully and my kids enjoy wearing.

-I want to say that none of these places have paid me, nor given me anything for sharing their shops here.
-They are ones that I personally use and love because their clothes photograph beautifully and are comfortable so my kids enjoy wearing the clothing.
+These are recommendations that I personally use and love because their clothes photograph beautifully and are comfortable so my kids enjoy wearing the clothing.
 (Some of these are affiliate links where I may benefit when you purchase using them).

 Alice + Ames – They have a classic ballet dress that twirls beautifully.
-The past few years, they are almost the only dresses my girls wear regularly and can be seen in our family photos numerous times.
+For the past few years, they are almost the only dresses my girls wear regularly and can be seen in our family photos numerous times.

 Remie Girl – Girls dresses, skirts and leotards.
 Again, adorable dresses that twirl.